nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 ![image](https://user-images.githubusercontent.com/30758520/218564650-edd9df0a-3364-46cc-affe-ea88169ce358.png)

-Convert to HEX RGB values
+Convert to hex RGB values (all values below are in hex)

 From the table above for $\lambda = 465\ nm$